-Watering: You'll need to frequently water your Black Mission Fig until it is established.
-Pull back the mulch and feel the soil.
-If it is dry, you should water the tree.
+2. Watering: Feel the soil about 2 or 3 inches down – if it’s dry, you should water the tree.
 Once your tree is established, you can water every week or every 2 weeks in milder weather.

-Pruning: Prune back any dead or diseased branches after the second harvest in summer or fall.
-To maintain the size of your tree in your yard or pot, prune to the desired size for the first 3 years.
-You can prune to the desired shape, but do not overprune.
-If you overprune, you will need to whitewash the branches in summer to prevent sunburn.
+3. Pruning: Prune back any dead or diseased branches after the second harvest in summer or fall.
+To maintain the size of your tree in your yard or pot, prune to your desired size for the first three years.
 Established trees should not require very much pruning at all.

 Most items ship the next business day unless otherwise noted